Ireland 'needs to act' on report that urges 90 per cent cut in meat-eating

 “Ranchers, farmers and producers are concerned about their livelihood.
 There needs to be more nuanced discussions on this.”

-But Prof Fanzo stressed the onus was on the Irish Government to take action and explore what measures we as a society could make.
+But Prof Fanzo stressed the onus was on the Government to take action and explore what measures society could take.

-Prof Fanzo said we have to question whether we can have human planetary health and economic growth.

-“If not, what trade-offs are countries willing to live with?
-What kind of future do we want?”

-She said now is the time for governments to say that they do or do not support the report in its entirety.
+She said now was the time for governments to say whether or not they supported the report in its entirety.

 “Or they can say that they support pieces of it.
 I think it is time for governments to step up.
 And I particularly put it on governments.
 Individual choices can be made about not eating meat at lunchtime or looking at the vegetarian menu in a restaurant but it is governments who can impact real change.”

-Prof Fanzo stated that the report was designed to act as a catalyst for debate.
+Prof Fanzo stated the report was designed to act as a catalyst for debate.

 “It’s lofty.
 It is global.
 I would say it is a bit vague sometimes.
 Sometimes overly prescriptive.
 But that is meant then to lead to ‘What will Ireland do?
 What will the United States do?
 What will Kenya do with this report?’
 Those are the questions.”